CarlosFuessler/Knaeckebrot/README.md

 ## Firmware

-    - Use our ZMK firmware wich you can personalize via ZMK Studio
+    - Use our ZMK firmware which you can personalize via ZMK Studio
     - Load the Firmware on your controllers via Actions
 ## Assets
 Case designs etc.. are in the Assets folder!